Create a CKS cluster

 #### Certificate Authority

 Each of the authentication and authorization options provides an optional **Certificate Authority** checkbox.
-Clicking this box opens a YAML editor, which can be used to input a Certificate Authority X.509 certificate.
+Selecting this checkbox opens a YAML editor where you can enter a Certificate Authority X.509 certificate.

 ### 4. Deploy